sandcastleco/andrew-napier/secret/index.md

 A series of short youtube promos Andrew made early on for _What The Flick?!_, an online movie review show Andrew co-created with Cenk Uygur and The Young Turks in 2010, featuring Ben Mankiewicz, Christy Lemire, Alonso Duralde, Matt Atchity, and more...

 [_What The Flick!?_](www.youtube.com/whattheflickshow)

 ---

-<iframe src="https://player.vimeo.com/video/166052410" width="100%" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-## _Et Tu Brute?_ -- _What The Flick's?!_ Discussion of _Mad As Hell_

-This is definitely "NOT a review" of MAD AS HELL by Andrew's _What The Flick?!_ film critic friends and former co-workers, who also work for the subject of the documentary, and are destroying I mean discussing a movie that was directed by a former director of _What The Flick!?_ itself, the same director who personally asked them to do this video on _Mad As Hell_ as a favor for publicity, the same director who now has learned to NEVER AGAIN ask such favors from film critic friends.
-Andrew doesn't agree with them but he respects their honestly...
-But also what choice did they have?
-Many fun comments from viewers on their [YouTube](https://www.youtube.com/watch?v=gGbVXgu02uY) video as well.

----

-<iframe src="https://player.vimeo.com/video/166052381" width="100%" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-## _Spin Cycle_ (2008)

-A quirky vignette of two strangers, a Laundromat and the silent battle that ensues over the last remaining washing machine.
-An independent film made at UW-Madison and co-directed with a fellow student, Michael Anderson.

----